Securitate

+The Department of State Security (Departamentul Securității Statului), commonly known as the Securitate ([sekuriˈtate], lit.
+'Security'), was the secret police agency of the Socialist Republic of Romania.
+It was founded on 30 August 1948 from the Siguranța with help and direction from the Soviet MGB.

 The Securitate was, in proportion to Romania's population, one of the largest secret police forces in the Eastern bloc.
 The first budget of the Securitate in 1948 stipulated a number of 4,641 positions, of which 3,549 were filled by February 1949: 64% were workers, 4% peasants, 28% clerks, 2% persons of unspecified origin, and 2% intellectuals.
 By 1951, the Securitate's staff had increased fivefold, while in January 1956, the Securitate had 25,468 employees.
-At its height, the Securitate employed some 11,000 agents and had half a million informers for a country with a population of 22 million by 1985.
-Under Ceaușescu, the Securitate was one of the most brutal secret police forces in the world, responsible for the arrests, torture, and deaths of thousands of people.
+At its height, the Securitate employed some 15,000 agents and almost half a million informants for a country with a population of 23 million by 1989.
+The Securitate under Nicolae Ceaușescu was one of the most brutal secret police forces in the world, responsible for the arrests, torture, and deaths of thousands of people.
+Following the Romanian Revolution in 1989, the new authorities assigned the various intelligence tasks of the Securitate to new institutions.

 History

 Founding

 The General Directorate for the Security of the People (Romanian initials: DGSP, but more commonly just called the Securitate) was officially founded on 30 August 1948, by Decree 221/30 of the Presidium of the Great National Assembly.
 However, it had precursors going back to August 1944, following the coup d'état of 23 August.
 Its stated purpose was to "defend democratic conquests and guarantee the safety of the Romanian People's Republic against both internal and external enemies."